petrinachan/petrinachan.github.io/_posts/2022-11-20-Final-Project-Proposal.md

 - Paint brushes // Acquired
 - Primer // Blick // Dec 2

-## Steps / Timeline // Complete by date // Contingency plan
+## Tasks & Timeline: Steps // Complete by date // Contingency plan
 Since I return to Seattle on Nov 29, I have to wait until then to do anything non-digital.
 To be quite honest, I don't have much room for contingency plans other than making parts with different methods.
 My project is realtively stripped down I feel like.
 This should be enough time to get everything made if I stick to it.
 In the case of any mishaps (things not fitting together, minor print issues), I will be able to troubleshoot and jerry rig on the fly (sanding parts for a fit, adding material for tigher fit).

-- [x] Initial plan & sketches
+- [x] Initial plan & sketches // Done
-- [x] Create curves in Illustrator
+- [x] Create curves in Illustrator // Done
-- [x] Mock up model in Rhino
+- [x] Mock up model in Rhino // Done
 - [ ] Measure candle // Nov 25
 - [ ] Model wings and hair pieces // Nov 27
 - [ ] Make model for platform mold // Nov 27